singnet/ActPCGeom/planning/structure_ideas.md

 #### Language

-There are 2 primary components.
+There are 2 primary components, each of which is itself a machine learning process.
 Here's a proposal for what we call them (certainly open to improvement if anyone has any better ideas):
 1. **core learning**
 2. **information geometry metric approximating**